juneunjaypark/juneunjaypark/content/authors/admin/_index.md

 highlight_name: true
 ---

 Jay is a graduate student at the University of Illinois, Urbana-Champaign.
-Broadly, his research focuses on health behaviors from a psychological perspective.
-He is specifically interested in mHealth to develop sustainable healthy habits and improve well-being.
-For ongoing research, please refer to the projects below.
+His research focuses on developing sustainable health behavior habits to enhance well-being through a combination of in-lab and mobile methods.
+Specifically, Jay is interested in psychological factors that affect one's mindset and motivation for health behaviors.
+Gaining insights from these factors allows us to make actionable, tailored behavioral planning that supports long-term changes.
+Before graduate school, Jay had diverse working experiences as a road cyclist, guitarist, and military counterintelligence agent.
 {style="text-align: justify;"}